-The structure is most useful for an organisation where:
+The structure is most useful where:

 - it is not appropriate for a limited number of shareholders to have the controlling power; or